khiron/qubitrix/README.md

 Controls:

-WASD, D-pad or left analog stick - move the piece horizontally
+WASD, D-pad or left analog stick - move the piece horizontally, select level

 K/L, Square/Circle or right analog stick - rotate the view of the grid

-Space, Cross or R1 - lower the piece
+Space, Cross or R1 - lower the piece, start game

 Holding Shift or L1 with the horizontal movement or rotation buttons will rotate the piece in any of 6 directions.

 Semicolon (;), Triangle or L2 - hold the current piece

-Esc or touch pad click - pause the game
+Esc or touch pad click - pause/unpause the game